 Fast-Casual Dining Restaurant Examples

 - Five Guys

 What Is Fine Dining?

 A fine dining restaurant provides an elegant atmosphere.
-The restaurant manager oversees a large staff that serves food more formally than casual dining.
+The restaurant manager oversees a large staff that serves food more formally.
 They also have a higher level of expertise and training.
 Think of a well-dressed staff with excellent manners.

 Some fine dining restaurants have a highly skilled chef to design the menu.
 Knowledgeable bar staff can suggest a cocktail, and a sommelier will recommend the best wine to compliment your dishes.

 The food at a fine dining establishment is prepared with the highest quality of ingredients and presented formally.
 It means that the prices you pay will be higher because of the top ingredients, finely trained and knowledgeable staff, and the superb ambiance.
 You may also find the finest silverware and cutlery on the table, in addition to the fancy decor and interior design of the restaurant.

 Fine dining restaurants may require a formal dress code for patrons.
 They don't permit informal clothing such as shorts, t-shirts, or denim in the restaurant.
 And if you dine and dash at one, you may face severe consequences.

 Fine Dining Restaurant Examples